engelsjk/node-broken-arrow-bot/README.md

 ### HOW DOES IT WORK?

 The heart of this Twitter bot is a dynamic image generator that uses the Node-based image processing library [Jimp](https://github.com/oliver-moran/jimp) to create a composite image of stacked layers.
+The result is an image that shows a satellite image of a random location with information about a nuclear weapon and the size of its blast effects.

+![](images/broken-arrow-image.png)

 It relies on the Mapbox Static API to both generate a [satellite image](https://www.mapbox.com/api-documentation/#maps) as a base layer and create a minimap with a higlighted location using a [custom marker](https://www.mapbox.com/api-documentation/#retrieve-a-static-map-from-a-style).
 Additional masks, icons and text are dynamically layered to build up a final composite image.

-![](images/broken-arrow-image.png)

-The breakdown below shows how the composite image is created by sequentially layering a stack of images/icons/text, all combined using Jimp.

 ![](images/broken-arrow-breakdown.png)